Writing Creatively in Another Language

 Papers like aeroplanes.

 Another useful exercise is “cloning” language.
 An extreme example of this is taking a sentence and altering one word each time, taking notice of any grammatical changes needed, to produce many more sentences.
 This gives the learner a sense of knowing more than they thought they knew.
 The creativity comes in the fun of being witty.
-For example:

 The cat sat on the mat.